-MATH3919 students will generally have the opportunity to find and propose their own PACE activity, but it might also be possible to express an interest for a limited number of activities available through the unit.
+MOLS3003 students will generally have the opportunity to find and propose their own PACE activity, but it might also be possible to express an interest for a limited number of activities available through the unit, using iParticipate (a system you will be given access to once enrolled).
 Arrangements will vary each offering and be shared by the Unit Convenor in advance of the session.

 When you find and propose your own activity you can:

-- gain first-hand experience in approaching future employers - · be more involved in negotiating your activity tasks and structure - enhance your chances of securing an activity that meets your specific goals and interests - · build professional contacts and networks
+- gain first-hand experience in approaching future employers - be more involved in negotiating your activity tasks and structure - enhance your chances of securing an activity that meets your specific goals and interests

-For more information to support the finding of a PACE activity, review resources in the MATH3919 iLearn site.

-When you have found a PACE activity you will need to submit a MATH3919 Student Activity Proposal.
-This form will be emailed to you after you have provided the Unit Convenor with information on your interests, priorities, and career goals (see below).
+For more information to support the finding of a PACE activity go to the MOLS3003 pre-enrolment iLearn site.
+When you have found a PACE activity, and discussed its suitability with your Unit Convenor, you will need to submit a MOLS3003 Student Activity Proposal.
+This form will be available to enrolled students through the MOLS3003 preenrolment iLearn site.